dservgun/erp/README.md

   * Needs to be configurable: currently we support acid state, but the model needs to be scalable to support different databases and configurations.
   * Internationalization of requirements and language strings: including company, tax code definitions etc.
   * A [cloud haskell](http://www.haskell.org/haskellwiki/Cloud_Haskell) based implementation to handle distributed processes.
   * Internet enabled devices running on [Arduino](http://www.haskell.org/haskellwiki/Arduino) or similar devices need to be treated as first-class members of the enterprise to help manage realtime changes to the process.
+For example,

 ## General running installation guide
  * cabal clean